 Recognizing and enforcing foreign judgments in the UAE have several advantages.
 These include:-

-- prevent the defendant from transferring his/her assets/monies outside the territory where the judgment has been renderd
+prevent the defendant from transferring his/her assets/monies outside the territory where the judgment has been rendered

-- encourage foreign investment in the UAE and trae among nations worldwide.
+encourage foreign investment in the UAE and trade among nations worldwide.

 In this two-part article, STA's litigation lawyers discuss the legal provisions within the legal framework of the UAE and the co-operation agreements that affect the enforcement of foreign judgments.